bostonlogic/safe/README.markdown

 * support for simple ‘tar’ backups of directories (with includes/excludes)
 * support for simple mysqldump of mysql databases
 * support for symmetric or public key encryption
-* support for local filesystem and Amazon S3 for storage
+* support for local filesystem and Amazon S3 for storage and Rackspace Cloudfile storage
 * support for backup rotation. we don’t want backups filling all the diskspace or cost a fortune on S3
+* email notification on backup failure with error and backtrace

 And since we didn't find any, we wrote our own :)